facebookarchive/nuclide/README.md

 python scripts\dev\setup
 ```

+If you see any errors, try running the setup script again with the `--verbose` flag to get more
+debugging information.

-This will fetch the appropriate dependencies from [npm](https://www.npmjs.com/) and
+The setup script will fetch the appropriate dependencies from [npm](https://www.npmjs.com/) and
 perform any necessary build steps.
 When complete, you should see several `nuclide-`
 packages in your `~/.atom/packages` directory.
 Starting Atom after running `./scripts/dev/setup`
 for the first time may be a little slow because of the large number of Babel files that